infracloudio/Kasten-K10-Oracle-BluePrint/README.md

 ## Integrating with K10

-Make sure the Kasten(K10) application is installed in your cluster, if not please install it and refer [doc](https://docs.kasten.io/latest/install/index.html)
+Make sure the Kasten(K10) application is installed in your cluster, if not please install it, refer [doc](https://docs.kasten.io/latest/install/index.html)

 Once you access the K10 dashboard, create a K10 profile.
 1. Go to Setting > Location > Create Location Profile